 Participating in sports can help keep kids stay active and healthy and teach them important life lessons about teamwork and fair play.
 I am delighted to support the many local sporting clubs in Kooyong.

-Delivering over $118,000 in Federal Government Local Sporting Champions grants to local individuals who are participating in state and national competitions.
+Delivering over $140,000 in Federal Government Local Sporting Champions grants to local individuals and teams participating in state and national competitions.

 Delivering $30,000 to resurface the netball courts and warm-up area at Boroondara Netball Centre at Macleay Park, Balwyn North.

 Relay For Life is a fun and moving experience that raises vital funds for cancer research, prevention and support services.
 For more information, please visit Relay For Life.